tanby-dynamics/tanbyiot/README.md

 ## Backlog

+- [ ] Ditch management portal using Blazor, go back to React app and API
 - [ ] Web API endpoint that can receive telemetry
 - [ ] Mock device testbench
 - [ ] Use CommandLineParser for mock device testbench